Uninett/Argus/README.md

     ```

     Only end users can post acknowledgements.

+    The `timestamp` field is optional, and will be set to the time the server received it if omitted.
     </details>

 * `GET` to `/api/v1/incidents/<int:pk>/acks/<int:pk>/`: returns a specific acknowledgement of the specified incident